13 Must-Have Law Firm Website Content Elements for 2025

 Educational videos help you build trust and answer common client questions.
 Leading law firms break down complex legal ideas into easy-to-understand segments.
 Your videos should be brief - between 2-5 minutes.
 This helps keep viewers engaged while teaching them valuable lessons.

 Schema markups can boost your video content's search engine visibility.
-When done right, videos can increase landing page conversions by up to 80%.
+When done right, videos can increase law landing page conversions by up to 80%.
 Native video uploads on your website reach 10 times more people than shared links.

-Client Intake Process Optimization
+Client Intake Process

 Image Source: Grow Law Firm